 Enchanted Tales with Belle Enchanted Forest Fantasyland Magic Kingdom

-Stepping through the gates of New Fantasyland, located behind Cinderella Castle in Magic Kingdom, transports guests into the world of Disney Princess Belle from the classic 1991 Disney film, "Beauty and the Beast."
-Although there are other stories to tell in New Fantasyland, the ones related to Belle are new to Disney Parks and are some of the most spectacular with their innovations.
+Located behind Cinderella Castle in Magic Kingdom, guests are transported into the world of Disney Princess Belle from the classic 1991 Disney film, “Beauty and the Beast.”
+Guests will get to meet Belle herself, as well as Lumiere and Madame Wardrobe, and kids can participate in a re-telling of the story.

 Pre-show — Walking up to Maurice’s cottage certainly sets the stage, so to speak, for what is to come.
 The paths are lined with pieces and parts that are easy to imagine came from Belle’s father’s workshop filled with his many inventions.
 In the distance, the top of Beast’s majestic castle presides over the French town and its people.

 In the center of the wall, you’ll spot a large mirror.
 The Cast Member will explain this is a Magic Mirror — a gift from Beast to Maurice so he could visit his daughter whenever he desired.
 With a little help from you, the magic mirror is transformed before visitors’ eyes into a portal leading to Beast’s castle.
 This is INCREDIBLE, and worth visiting the attraction on its own.

 Show — Upon entering the castle through the Magic Portal, Guests enter a room where Madame Wardrobe interacts with the group, with the help of a cast member.
 They explain that guests will surprise Belle with a re-enactment of “Beauty and The Beast.”
 Volunteers are assigned parts and handed props, and then everyone is admitted to the library in Beast’s Castle.

 Lights are dimmed to surprise Belle when she enters the room, and then the production begins as cast members help the guest actors deliver their simple lines.
 The experience is interactive for the audience, as well, when guests are invited to howl with the wind, shiver in the dungeon and gallop with a horse.

 Enchanted Tales With Belle concludes with participants having their photos taken with Belle before the princess leads the actors around the room to the peppy song, “Be Our Guest.”
 Each participant also receives a special bookmark “in appreciation to mark the occasion.”